10 Tips on How to Split Finances in a Blended Family

 - Medical bills

-Allocate these expenses fairly by taking each person’s salary into account.
+Allocate these expenses fairly by considering each person’s salary.
 Make sure you decide on the allowance for your children or how the college-going children spend the money given to them.

-Another important consideration that should be considered is if there is any child support to be paid or whether any alimony payments are ongoing.
+Another important consideration is whether child support is to be paid or whether alimony payments are ongoing.
 These issues can cause stress at home if they are not discussed freely.

 3. Every couple should have separate bank accounts